Calendar in. Posts out.

 TikTokVideo (draft)Draft + you publish

-Why you sometimes need to tap a notification
+Why you tap a notification to post

 Instagram